Foundations of Carrollian Geometry: Carroll Algebra and Conformal Extensions

 \subsection{Carroll Algebra}

 To contextualize the Carrollian contraction of the Poincaré group, we begin with a brief recap of the Galilean contraction.
-Calling $J_{ij}, K_i, P_i, P_0$ the generators of rotations, boosts, spatial translations, and time translations, respectively, the $d+1$-dimensional Galilean algebra $\mathfrak{gal}(d+1)$ can be obtained by suitably rescaling the Poincaré generators (see the table below for the $4d$ Poincaré algebra)\footnote{The notation is based on the original work \cite{LevyLeblond1965}.} \beq K_i=\ve K_i\qquad P_i=\ve P_i\,, \eeq and by performing the $\ve\to 0$ limit.
-Conversely, Lévy-Leblond and Sen Gupta noticed that, rescaling the generators as \beq K_i=\eta K_i\qquad P_0=\eta P_0\,, \eeq and sending $\eta\to 0$, leads to a different -- somehow opposite -- contraction, giving rise to the Carroll algebra $\mathfrak{carr}(d+1)$.
-This is summarized in table \ref{fig1}, taken directly from the 1965 paper of Lévy-Leblond \cite{LevyLeblond1965}.
+Calling $J_{ij}, B_i, P_i, P_0$ the generators of rotations, boosts, spatial translations, and time translations, respectively, the $d+1$-dimensional Galilean algebra $\mathfrak{gal}(d+1)$ can be obtained by suitably rescaling the Poincaré generators (see the table below for the $4d$ Poincaré algebra)\footnote{Contrary to \cite{LevyLeblond1965}, our generators are anti-Hermitian.
+Moreover, we denote the boost $B_i$ instead of $K_i$.} \beq B_i=\ve B_i\qquad P_i=\ve P_i\,, \eeq and by performing the $\ve\to 0$ limit.
+Conversely, Lévy-Leblond and Sen Gupta \cite{LevyLeblond1965, SenGupta:1966qer} noticed that, rescaling the generators as \beq B_i=\eta B_i\qquad P_0=\eta P_0\,, \eeq and sending $\eta\to 0$, leads to a different -- somehow opposite -- contraction, giving rise to the Carroll algebra $\mathfrak{carr}(d+1)$.
+This is summarized in table \ref{fig1}, taken (with conventions adapted) directly from the 1965 paper of Lévy-Leblond \cite{LevyLeblond1965}.

 This Carrollian contraction can be understood at the group level as arising from the vanishing speed-of-light limit.
-Indeed, consider a Poincaré transformation, composed of a rotation $R$, a Lorentz transformation with velocity $\Vec{\beta}$, and a translation $(a_0,\Vec{a})$: \beq \,, \eeq where $\gamma=\frac{1}{\sqrt{1-\beta^2}}$.
+Indeed, consider a Poincaré transformation, composed of a rotation $R$, a Lorentz transformation with velocity $\beta^i$, and a translation $(a_0,a^i)$: \beq \,, \eeq where $\gamma=\frac{1}{\sqrt{1-\beta^2}}$.

-From this, the Galilean limit is performed setting \beq t=\frac{x_0}{c}\qquad \Vec{v}=c\Vec{\beta}\qquad b=\frac{a_0}{c}\,, \eeq and sending $c\to \infty$, leading to \beq \,. \eeq This is a Galilean transformation: time is absolute, whereas space undergoes the Galilean relativity, that is, the fundamental laws of physics are the same in all inertial reference frames moving at constant velocity relative to each other.
+From this, the Galilean limit is performed setting \beq t=\frac{x^0}{c}\qquad v^i=c\beta^i\qquad b=\frac{a^0}{c}\,, \eeq and sending $c\to \infty$, leading to \beq \,. \eeq This is a Galilean transformation: time is absolute, whereas space undergoes the Galilean relativity, that is, the fundamental laws of physics are the same in all inertial reference frames moving at constant velocity relative to each other.
 In this limit, the speed of light has been formally sent to infinity, and thus, as expected, information propagates instantaneously between events.
 This is formal, as the speed of light is a dimensionful parameter.
 More rigorously, the limit is performed setting $\Delta x/\Delta t \ll c$, such that the light cone opens up into the whole plane.